Cross-Domain Evaluation of a Deep Learning-Based Type Inference System: CrossDomainTypes4Py

 \subsubsection{Feature Extraction}

-For further preprocessing we take advantage of the LibSA4Py library\footnote{https://github.com/saltudelft/libsa4py}.
+For further preprocessing we take advantage of the LibSA4Py library\footnote{\url{https://github.com/saltudelft/libsa4py}}.
 It parses the source code and extracts features of interest for machine learning-based type inference systems.
 The extracted fields and a corresponding description are given in Table \ref{tab:libsa4pstruc}.
 For more detailed information we refer to \cite{mt4py2021}.\\